Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Hybrid Algebraic Circuit Verification

 The main procedure then iteratively considers the current leading monomial of the specification polynomial.
 To determine the leading monomial we use a reverse topological ordering of the variables.
 If a previously derived linear relation is applicable, it is used to rewrite the monomial.
 Otherwise, we select a suitable subcircuit and guess a candidate linear relation suggested by its structure.
 The guessed relation is then formally proved correct with respect to the circuit semantics before it is applied for rewriting.
 If no suitable relation can be found efficiently, we fall back to nonlinear rewriting.

 \textbf{Preprocessing.}\; Many linear relations in arithmetic circuits originate from small building blocks such as half adders (HA) or full adders (FA).
 For example, a FA with inputs $x,y,z$, sum $s$, and carry $c$ satisfies the linear relation $2c+s-x-y-z = 0$.
 Our first goal is to identify all half and full adders in the AIG.
-Instead of relying on syntactic pattern matching, which may be obscured by synthesis, we detect arithmetic structure semantically using cut enumeration (up to three leaves) and local truth tables, which we have implemented in our own modified version of \abc~\cite{abc}.
+Instead of relying on syntactic pattern matching like in previous work~\cite{KaufmannBiereKauers-FMCAD19,KaufmannBeameBiereNordstrom-DATE22}, which may be obscured by synthesis, we detect arithmetic structure semantically using cut enumeration (up to three leaves) and local truth tables, which we have implemented in our own modified version of \abc~\cite{abc}.
 For each detected HA/FA, the corresponding linear polynomial is constructed and cached for use during linear rewriting.

 Beyond local half and full adders, verification based on linear rewriting also requires us to identify higher-level adder blocks that are used to sum bit-vectors, such as the final-stage adder (FSA) in multipliers.
 Since the linear relations of the FSA generally depend on its global structure, it is necessary to identify a subcircuit that captures the FSA in its entirety.
-During preprocessing using \abc, we aim to find a subcircuit that approximates the FSA by traversing the circuit backwards from the outputs until reaching previously detected HA/FA blocks, which form a structural boundary between the FSA and the remaining circuit.
+During preprocessing, we use our modified version of \abc to identify an approximate FSA subcircuit by traversing the circuit backwards from the outputs until reaching previously detected HA/FA blocks, which form a structural boundary between the FSA and the remaining circuit.
 Deriving a topological closure ensures that the resulting boundary forms a valid cut.
 Since the input size of the FSA easily exceeds 64 nodes, we do not attempt to derive its linear relations using truth tables as we did for FA/HA.
 Instead, they are derived later in the guess-and-prove phase, where we treat the FSA as a single extracted subcircuit.
 Hence, this approximation may safely over-approximate the~FSA.

 \textbf{Extract Subcircuit.}\; During rewriting, we consider the leading monomial of the current specification.
 If a cached linear polynomial with matching leading monomial exists, we immediately apply it for a rewrite step.
 Otherwise, we attempt to derive such a relation via guess-and-prove on a suitable subcircuit.
 If the corresponding gate is part of the FSA approximation, we consider the entire FSA subcircuit.
 If not, we extract a depth-bounded subcircuit rooted at that gate.
 Notably, all nodes whose children are contained in the subcircuit will also be added to the subcircuit.
 Hence, the subcircuit may have more than one output node.
 If no suitable linear relation is found, we increase the depth bound and repeat the procedure with an enlarged subcircuit.
 In the worst case we would need to increase the subcircuit until it covers the whole circuit.